 - AI-driven predictive dialing, CRM integration, and analytics dashboards

-- Advanced security features, including encryption and compliance certifications
+- Advanced security features, including encryption and numerous compliance certifications (HIPAA, PCI, etc.)

 Pricing

-8×8 offers custom pricing for all its plans.
-This means you have to contact the sales team for a quote.
-It also charges extra for add-on features like third-party integrations.
+8×8 offers custom pricing for all its contact center plans.
+You must contact the sales team for a quote, and the company charges extra for add-on features like third-party integrations.

-What stands out for Talkdesk users is how easy the platform is to deploy and use.
-As one user says, “Talkdesk is easy to navigate.
-The Live screen is easy to customize to keep track in real time of the metrics you want to monitor.
-You can assign voicemails to specific agents easily.
-When there are any issues, they quickly respond and repair.”
+As one Talkdesk user states, “Talkdesk is easy to navigate.
+The Live screen is easy to customize to keep track in real time of the metrics you want to monitor.”

 Top features